rage/programming-23/data/part-3/2-working-with-strings.md

 </sample-output>

-The `*` operator can also be used with a strings, when the other operands is an integer.
+The `*` operator can also be used with a string, when the other operand is an integer.
 The string operand is then repeated the number of times specified by the integer.
 For example this would work:

 ```python
 word = "banana"